 Listening to your employees is essential.
 But listening without action doesn’t build engagement.

-When organizations create space for dialogue and commit to change, they create a foundation for real improvement, team by team.
-This data confirms what we’ve seen in practice for years:
+When organizations create space for dialogue and commit to change, they build a foundation for real improvement, team by team.
+This data confirms what we’ve seen in practice for years: Action matters.

 |